Chief of the Name: Gaelic titles

-In Scotland
+Scotland

 In general, the same pattern holds true of the clan chiefs in Scotland as for chiefs in Ireland.
 Titles may vary, but a chief of a clan is still the recognised leader within a Scottish clan.
 A difference is that in Scotland clan chiefs can be either male or female whereas in Ireland the clan chiefs are invariably male.
 In Scotland it is the Standing Council of Scottish Chiefs; in Ireland it is the Standing Council of Irish Chiefs and Chieftains (Buanchomhairle Thaoisigh Éireann).
 In Scotland there exists an 'Ad Hoc Derbhfine' approach to the selection of a new chiefly family when it has been determined that no verifiable descent from a former chief exists.
 Some have advocated that a similar approach be used in Ireland where chiefships have been lost to history.